philip-kkk/mazegameproject/readme.txt

 ---------------------------------------------------------------------------------
 Maze of Malice is a 2D turn-based strategic puzzle game.
 The player must navigate through dangerous mazes to reach the exit gate while avoiding intelligent enemies (Goblins, Slimes) and deadly traps.
+The game uses both ASCII Graphics on the console and SFML Graphics.

 The game features:
 - Strategic turn-based movement.